Clearing 2026 now open

 • Excellent and proven verbal communication skills and able to communicate effectively to students and staff

-• Ability to develop standard operating procedures for specialist/field classes
+• Ability to develop standard operating procedures for specialist activities and field classes

 • Change oriented approach with a commitment to the University values and behaviours